rlongobardi/weatherAppExercise/ReadMe.md

 44d972716a576f33e58ba3112e9a3cdd

-At a high level, your task is to create an HTTP endpoint which returns summarised weather information retrieved from the forecast API above.
+At a high level, your task is to create an HTTP endpoint which returns summarised weather information retrieved from the forecast API above..